Multicell experiments for marginal treatment effect estimation of digital ads: Calibrated simulations

 \subsection{Results from our proposed approach}

 We use the $\psi$s from above to obtain the approximated MTE functions following the procedure we described in Section \ref{sec:appr_met}.
-The resulting approximations to the DGPs we consider are shown in Figure \ref{fig:app_dgps}.
+The MTE functions we consider and the resulting approximations are shown in Figure \ref{fig:app_dgps}.